The World of Playing Cards Logo

 The backs of playing cards used to be plain, without any printed patterns.
 As an economy measure, incomplete packs would not be thrown away.
 Instead the plain backs were often re-used as notelets, invitations, calling cards, library cards, bookmarkers, and so on more

-At the time of the Revolution and the first Empire packs were published, artistically designed by David, Gatteaux and others, which harmonised with the new ideas.
+The National Convention issued a decree on October 22, 1793, urging French municipalities to purge their playing cards of all emblems of royalty and feudalism as quickly as possible.
+It was then that truly revolutionary portraits were created, out of fear that the adjustments made to the older designs might not be considered satisfactory.
+The first Empire packs were published, artistically designed by David, Gatteaux and others, which aligned with the new ideas.
 These enjoyed only a brief popularity and the old type soon reappeared.
 See: Jeu de l'an 2

 French Revolutionary figures on the court cards, end of 18th century